as

 1.2 <entity value> represents the value of the entity mentioned in the type.
 Call getValue() to retrieve this field.

 1.3 parameterList has one or more external IDs.
-Use getExternalIdList().length to get the size of the list. getExternalIdList() will provide the full list of externalIdList.
+Use getExternalIdList().length to get the size of the list. getExternalIdList() provides the full list of externalIdList.

 1.3.1 getName() usually retrieves the <externalId name>.
 If the externalId name is amzn_id, look for its value.

 1.3.2 <externalId value> represents the value of the externalId.
-To retrieve the value, use getValue(). getValue() contains the same <ID> or <launchId> values used in your catalog integration, allowing you to know which content the user desires to watch.
+To retrieve the value, use getValue(). getValue() contains the same <ID> or <launchId> values used in your catalog integration, letting you to know which content the user wants to watch.

 The following code example demonstrates how to extract and search for the requested search parameter.
 This approach consolidates various pieces of information into a single string that you can modify to and use within the handleLaunchContent method.